What Are the Child Custody Types in Las Vegas?

 Child custody types are some of the most delicate issues in a Las Vegas divorce proceeding.
 If you have questions about where your children will live if you get divorced, our Las Vegas child custody attorneys are available to guide you.
 Las Vegas family courts encourage joint-custody situations.
 But sometimes primary or sole custody rulings are in the best interests of your minor children.
 The type of custody arrangement can have a direct effect on child support.

-You may come across a lot of different words describing child custody types in Las Vegas.
+You may come across a lot of different words describing child custody types.
 It’s important to recognize what these terms mean and how they affect your child custody rights.
 You’ll want to know what to fight for during your divorce.
 You also don’t want to be agreeing to a custody order and later realizing you’re in a situation that doesn’t work for you or your children.
-The child custody types in Las Vegas include:
+The child custody types in Nevada divorces include:

 - Physical Custody